CleyFaye/boilerplate/README.md

 The log options can be used to control the express server logging behavior.
 It supports the following properties:

-- route: log all route called
+- route: log all route called.
+Can be either a boolean or an express-winston configuration.
+In the later case, all properties are accepted except the winston instance, which is set separately.
 - error: log all errors
 - logger: an instance of a winston logger.